 Jane Farrell and Annie Hedge set up EW Group (then Equality Works) in 1992.
 The business came from the idea that organisations would only excel when they fully engaged with diversity, in all its forms, in both their staff and their customers.
 It’s an ethos that has stayed with us to this day.

-They wanted to bring an inclusive approach to workforce and leadership development, and how the best organisations demonstrate a professional intent to notice, adapt to and leverage difference at work.
+They wanted to bring an inclusive approach to workforce and leadership development, and how the best organisations demonstrate a professional intent to notice, adapt to and leverage difference at work, whatever that work might be.

 In the early days, Jane and Annie worked out of a spare bedroom.
 Then they won their first major contract: to run a diversity management programme at the Health Education Authority.
 The business has since expanded across the public, private and third sectors, nationwide and overseas.
 One award-winning programme at London Underground saw the team design and deliver training to 2,000 managers.
 At the time it was the largest diversity mainstreaming project of its kind.